SashaBoguraev/REPLUG/README.md

 ## Conclusion and Future Work

+In conclusion, we see the promise of non-parametric LM architectures, such as REPLUG.
+From the paper's description, they seem like very capable and useful methods to reduce hallucinations and add information not included in the LM's original training corpus.
+However, we also note that many of the paper's results are difficult, if not impossible, to reproduce without large amounts of computational resources.
+As such, we think future work should go into making these architectures much more resource efficient, able to run even on small scale examples.

 ## References

 Shi, Weijia, et al. "Replug: Retrieval-augmented black-box language models." arXiv preprint arXiv:2301.12652 (2023).